VerifyHalo/FPGAPipelines/README.md

 #### TEST 8. `output_valid` is a single-cycle pulse
 Triggers a seizure start and monitors `output_valid` for 60 clock cycles.
 Counts the number of cycles `output_valid` is high.
 Verifies the count is lower-equal to 1.

+#### TEST 9.
+NEO arithmetic at ADC rail values (overflow check)
+The ADC range is 0–65535.
+Centered rail values are −32768 and +32767.
+The worst-case NEO product is 32767² ≈ 1.07 × 10⁹, which must fit in the 34-bit signed pipeline registers without wrapping.
+An alternating 65535/0 pattern is driven and seizure detection is verified — confirming the NEO multiply-and-subtract path does not silently overflow at extreme inputs.

+#### TEST 10. `detection_counter` width mismatch
+`detection_counter` is declared `[7:0]` (max 255) but `transition_count` is 32-bit.
+With `transition_count = 257` the required threshold is 256, which the 8-bit counter can never reach — it wraps to 0 at 256 and the seizure never fires regardless of how many detections occur.
+150 spike/mid pairs are driven and `output_valid` is confirmed to never assert. **Known DUT bug**: `detection_counter` must be widened to match `transition_count`.

+#### TEST 11. `continuous_counter` width mismatch
+`continuous_counter` is declared `[15:0]` (max 65535) but `window_timeout` is 32-bit.
+With `window_timeout = 70000` the 16-bit counter wraps to 0 before reaching the timeout value, so `continuous_counter >= window_timeout` is never true and a seizure in progress can never end.
+The test triggers a seizure then drives 70,010 flat samples and confirms no seizure-end event fires. **Known DUT bug**: `continuous_counter` must be widened to at least 32 bits.

 ---

 ### Inline Assertion Monitors